Jdickson96/Sparta-Global-Training-Code/2_C#_OOP/README.md

         }
 ```

-A `get set` system can be easily created in code by typing "prop" 'tab' 'tab' while the constructor can be easily created using ptor 'tab' 'tab'.
+> A `get set` system can be easily created in code by typing "prop" 'tab' 'tab' while the constructor can be easily created using ptor 'tab' 'tab'.
-The default values for unfilled reference types is 0 with 'bool' being false by default.

 The `get set` system can be expanded to look like this, with checks in place to ensure only valid inputs are taken: